AmpersandTarski/documentation/the-language-ampersand/relations.md

 ## Syntax and meaning

 Each relation used in Ampersand has to be declared.
-This means that the user tells the system that this particular relation exists.
-A relation declaration can have one of the following forms:
+This means that the developer tells the system that this particular relation exists.
+A relation declaration can have one of the following formats:

 ```text
 RELATION <lower case identifier>